vr-malaadin/CodeSavvy/README.md

 CodeSavvy/
 ├── popup.html        # The extension's HTML interface
 ├── popup.js          # Main JavaScript for handling functionality
-├── manifest.json     # Metadata and permissions for the extension
-├── Icons/            # Folder containing icons used in the UI │   ├── icon.png
+├── background.js     # Background script for context menu and text actions ├── manifest.json     # Metadata and permissions for the extension ├── Icons/            # Folder containing icons used in the UI │   ├── icon.png